adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 So what's going here ?

 - We instanciate a `BlogPost` item that we then yield, that's the Scrapy way.
-- Some of its' fields are straightforward, so we write the selector inline, some are more complicated so we extracted them out
+- Most of the fields are straightforward, so we write their selectors inline, some others are more complicated so we extracted them out.
 - The `published_at` field is a bit tricky because in the page visible DOM there is no plain text datetime, only a vague 'X hours/days ago'.
 If you inspect the DOM closely, you'll find this meta `sailthru.date` that's easy to use and parse.
 - The `content` field is quite involved, but it's really not key to this article's point.
 We're basically joining the texts from the different paragraphs in a way that's human readable.
 Because the content is actually HTML, we're losing some infos in the process, like the links and images.

 You can now run the spider with  :